INVASIVE SPECIES - A-Z

 Rhodotypos scandens

 Black jetbead is a deciduous shrub that can grow up to 5 feet tall.
-It has bright green leaves that are opposite and doubly serrate with a rough leaf surface.
-It forms a dense shrub layer that shades out native species.
+It forms a dense shrub layer that shades out native species and restricts the establishment of tree seedlings.
+Black jetbead is one of our Data Gap Species Priorities for 2024.